djgroen/flee/doc/FleeCSVTutorial.md

 ### 2. Download conflict data

-* We download conflict data from https://www.acleddata.com/data/acled-version-7-1997-2016/ (providing conflict data for countries in .xlsx format) for chosen country
+* We download conflict data from https://www.acleddata.com/data/acled-version-7-1997-2016/ (providing conflict data for countries in .xlsx format) for chosen country.
 The .xlsx file with conflict data will have various attributes illustrated in Table 1 below.

 **Table 1: Conflict data in .xlsx file and required data to construct refugee simulation**
 <table>
   <tr>
     <td>Attribute name</td>